shailesh1729/tisp/book/cvxopt/intro.md

 1. Since $f$ is proper, hence it has some nonempty sublevel sets.
 1. Let $r \in \RR$ be one such scalar such that the sublevel set
    $S_r = \{ \bx \in S \ST f(\bx) \leq r \}$ is nonempty.
-1. By {prf:ref}`res-opt-coercive-level-sets`, the nonempty level sets of $f$ are bounded.
+1. By {prf:ref}`res-opt-coercive-sublevel-sets`, the nonempty sublevel sets of $f$ are bounded.
 Hence, $S_r$ is bounded.
 1. Then, by applying condition (2), the set of minimizers of $f$ is nonempty and compact.